Tolleson Wealth Management Hosts Luncheon featuring Panel Discussion

 Event Date: October 28, 2015

-Tolleson Family Education Program hosted a luncheon with Greg McKeown on Wednesday, October 28, 2015.
+Tolleson Family Education Program hosted a luncheon with Adam Braun on Wednesday, October 28, 2015.

 Adam Braun is a New York Times bestselling author and founder of Pencils of Promise, an award-winning organization that has broken ground on more than 300 schools around the world.
 Named to Business Insider’s 40 Under 40, Wired Magazine’s 50 People Who Are Changing the World and one of the World Economic Forum’s first ten “Global Shapers,” Adam is an engaging speaker and philanthropist who has been featured at the White House, the United Nations and the Clinton Global Initiative.